beninghton/devops_test/README.md

 5. Prometheus/Grafana installed using helm.
 I had some issues with local environment and node exporter didn't work fully.
 I didn't have time to tshoot it unfortunately.
 Metrics was added to the image.
 Scrapper was configured for go-app, and redis-exporter for redis.
 We can import some preconfigured dashboards from marketplace like 6671 for go-metrics and 763 for redis exporter metrics. (was shown on screenshots)
+We can simulate failure using chaos mesh tool.
+Steps provided in Makefile.
+Screenshots for app-OK and app-FAIL provided.
+Alerts can be configured on this or similar behaviour.